How to use Azure Blob storage from Python

 After this change, anyone on the Internet can see blobs in a public container, but only you can modify or delete them.

-To upload data to a blob, use the put_block_blob_from_path, put_block_blob_from_file, put_block_blob_from_bytes or put_block_blob_from_text methods.
+To create a block blob and upload data, use the create_blob_from_path, create_blob_from_stream, create_blob_from_bytes or create_blob_from_text methods.
 They are high-level methods that perform the necessary chunking when the size of the data exceeds 64 MB.

-put_block_blob_from_path uploads the contents of a file from the specified path, put_block_blob_from_file uploads the contents from an already opened file/stream. put_block_blob_from_bytes uploads an array of bytes, put_block_blob_from_text uploads the specified text value using the specified encoding (defaults to UTF-8).
+create_blob_from_path uploads the contents of a file from the specified path, and create_blob_from_stream uploads the contents from an already opened file/stream. create_blob_from_bytes uploads an array of bytes, and create_blob_from_text uploads the specified text value using the specified encoding (defaults to UTF-8).

 The following example uploads the contents of the sunset.png file into the myblob blob.

-To list the blobs in a container, use the list_blobs method with a for loop to display the name of each blob in the container.
-The following code outputs the name and url of each blob in a container to the console.
+To list the blobs in a container, use the list_blobs method.
+This method returns a generator.
+The following code outputs the name of each blob in a container to the console.

-To download data from a blob, use get_blob_to_path, get_blob_to_file, get_blob_to_bytes or get_blob_to_text.
+To download data from a blob, use get_blob_to_path, get_blob_to_stream, get_blob_to_bytes, or get_blob_to_text.
 They are high-level methods that perform the necessary chunking when the size of the data exceeds 64 MB.

 Finally, to delete a blob, call delete_blob.

-Now that you have learned the basics of blob storage, follow these links to learn about more complex storage tasks.
+Now that you've learned the basics of Blob storage, follow these links to learn more.